 a story worth choosing

-This was the exact situation I found myself in.
-I had a great income, but no time freedom to show for it.
-Nor was I in good health.
-Twenty years behind a keyboard can do that to you.
+This was the exact situation we found ourselves in.
+We had a great income, but no time freedom to show for it.
+Nor was I, personally, in great health.
+(Twenty years behind a keyboard can do that for you.)

 So, we transitioned out of the corporate employment business, and into the busy-ness of embarking upon, and documenting, our journey-to-the-heart.
 Of choosing to create a story worth telling, and then telling it!

 One of the strongest aspects of our niche is, we became Journeypreneurs with our kids in tow.
-We vagabonded for two years (with a year of “real life” in Slovakia in between) on two continents, and as a family of four.
+We lived outside of our own home for three full years on two continents, and as a family of four.

 If we can do it, so can you.